evanyeyeye/rainbow/README.md

 * `datafile.ylabels` - 1D numpy array with wavelengths
 * `datafile.data` - 2D numpy array with absorbances

 There is a tutorial available.
-There are also example scripts for basic tasks.
+There are also example snippets for basic tasks.

 ## Contents
 * `rainbow/` contains the code of the Python library.